-• Relative strand cross-correlation a.
+Relative strand cross-correlation a.

-The RSC is the ratio of the fragment-length cross-correlation value minus the background of the background of the background cross-correlation value minus the background cross-correlation value minus the background cross-correlation value.
+The RSC is the ratio of the fragment-length cross-correlation value minus the background cross-correlation value, divided by the phantom-peak cross-correlation value minus the background cross-correlation value.

-The minimum possible value is 0 (no signal) highly enriched experiments have value: greater than 1, and values much less than 1 may indicate low quality.
+The minimum possible value is 0 (no signal), highly enriched experiments have values greater than 1, and values much less than 1 may indicate low quality.